learn-physics-enm/learn-physics-enm.github.io/README.md

 ## Using Docker

 Pull the docker image using `docker pull kinetekenergy/learn-physics-enm`.
+You can view it [here](https://hub.docker.com/repository/docker/kinetekenergy/learn-physics-enm/general) on DockerHub.

 The dockerfile and dockerignore files should be already set up.
 Go [here](https://docusaurus.community/knowledge/deployment/docker/?target=dev#building-the-docker-image) to learn how to build and run the image along with composing.